“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 German soldiers were last in Lithuania more than 80 years ago and in a very different time of history.
 During WWII, in June 1941, Nazi Germany invaded the Soviet Union, including Lithuania, which was abducted to the Soviet bloc at the time.
 Many Lithuanians initially welcomed the Germans as liberators, hoping for an end to Soviet terror.
 Those hopes couldn’t be further from the truth: Nazi Germany installed a brutal occupation regime which led to the killing of over 90 percent of Lithuania’s Jews – more than 200,000 people.

 Other groups also suffered under Nazi rule.
 At least 500 Roma – roughly one-third of Lithuania’s Roma population – were killed.
 Between 1,200 and 1,500 psychiatric patients were starved or died as a result of inhumane treatment and medical abuse.
-The Ponary massacre, carried out near Vilnius, also claimed the lives of at least 7,500 Soviet prisoners of war and around 2,000 Poles, primarily members of the intelligentsia.
+The Paneriai massacre, carried out near Vilnius, was one of the largest mass killing sites of Jews in Europe.
+Up to 70,000 people were executed there – the vast majority Jews – along with at least 7,500 Soviet prisoners of war and around 2,000 Poles, primarily members of the intelligentsia.
 Political opponents and people who resisted Nazi rule, or helped Jews, were also arrested, deported, and executed by the Gestapo and collaborating Lithuanian police forces.

 Today, the presence of the German Bundeswehr in Lithuania is in striking contrast to WWII: Germany is no longer an occupier, but a key security ally.

-This June, soldiers from Brigade 45 took part in restoring a historic Jewish cemetery in Merkinė, as part of their broader integration into Lithuanian society and acknowledgment of the past.
-“Germany’s historical responsibility for the crimes of the Nazis is indisputable,” said the German Ambassador to Lithuania, Dr. Cornelius Zimmermann.
+This June, soldiers from 45th Brigade took part in restoring a historic Jewish cemetery in Merkinė, as part of their acknowledgment of the past.
+Speaking at the event, German Ambassador to Lithuania Dr. Cornelius Zimmermann emphasized: “Germany’s historical responsibility for the crimes of the Nazis is indisputable.”

 Looking ahead